jajaperson/website/README.md

 # [jaj•a•person's website](https://jajaperson.now.sh)

-yup, i finally made a website. it's completely overengineered for the minimalistic single page it is, but maybe i'll eventully add a blog or something.
+yup, i finally made a website. it's completely overengineered for the minimalistic single page it is, but maybe i'll eventually add a blog or something.

 ## what i'm using